 Fan Pilgrimage Update

-Ebisu also contributed to an article about pop culture tourism for Flying Witch in a local community publication:
+Ebisu also contributed to an article about seichijunrei for Flying Witch in a local community publication.

 Taishō Roman Kissa-shitsu (大正浪漫喫茶室)

 FUGETSUDO (風月堂), non-extant coffee shop and counterculture icon in Shinjuku

 The loss of third places like FUGETSUDO was emblematic of the receding from visible civic engagement of groups and individuals willing to be different or take a stand against the status quo, and the gradual corporatisation of pop culture and life in general in Japan after the 1960s.
 The loss of Kachoudo in Concrete Revolutio similarly denotes the end of acceptance of superhumans, a shift precipitated largely by collusion between government and large media companies to censor and manipulate information.
 I’ve been wondering if this shift from the social upheaval and vibrance of the post-war period to the stability but relative banality and stagnation of the recent few decades is what this show is really about.

 This feels a bit like Ōtemachi (大手町), Chiyoda Ward, the epicenter of Japan’s large journalism and financial institutions.